eleafeit/testandroll/README.md

 ### Catalog Example
 `catalog.R` is similar to `website.R` and provides code for generating synthetic data similar to the catalog data, fitting the meta-analysis model (based on `catalog_model.stan`), and then computing optimal test & roll sample sizes.
 This example illustrates asymetric test design.

+### How To Workshop
+The `HowTo` folder contains R Markdown code for a workshop on "How to Test & Roll".
+You can think of this as the draft of a vignette for a future R package.